 The Marine School is an example of a typical one-room schoolhouse built in the 1870s.
 This building was originally located in what is now Fort Worth’s Northside neighborhood.
 The Schoolhouse still serves as a space to inspire a love of learning for all ages!

 The Parker Cabin is a double-pen dogtrot home built sometime in the 1840s-1850s.
 A dogtrot is a breezeway that separates two log rooms to allow for cooling breezes to flow through the house in the summer.
-The Parker Cabin has ties to several big names in Texas history including Isaac Parker, his niece Cynthia Ann Parker, and Amon G. Carter.
+The Parker Cabin has ties to several big names in Texas history including Isaac Parker, his niece Nadua (Cynthia Ann Parker), and Amon G. Carter.
 Learn more when you stop by and visit with our historical interpreters!

 The Pickard Cabin is a one-and-a-half-story single pen cabin built circa 1855.
 The cabin was originally located along Spring Creek, less than ten miles south of Weatherford in Parker County.
 While the Village only has one pen, the structure was once a dogtrot ell cabin with three rooms arranged in an "L" shape separated by breezeways.
 Today Village interpreters demonstrate 19th-century spinning and weaving in the Pickard cabin.

 The Seela Cabin is a single-pen cabin built in the 1860s.
-Isaac Seela built the home after consulting with local Caddo tribe members to avoid having the home washed away by the high waters of the Brazos River during a flood.
+The cabin originally stood along Spring Creek in Parker county, south of Weatherford.
 The Seela cabin now serves as the Village’s hands-on cabin where all our visitors are invited to try their hand at pioneer chores and pastimes!

 Shaw Cabin and Gristmill